segelt/todolistapp-demo-project/README.md

 - Deployment using visual studio:

+    The startup project is **TodoListApp**.
 The application can be built and executed using Visual Studio.
 There is a build configuration *ToDoListApp* that can be run.
 A PostgreSql instance needs to be running on the host machine.
     A valid connection string should be passed either by setting the "**Conn_Str**" environment variable, or by supplying the connection string on AppSettings file, by setting the **ConnectionStrings.TodoAppDb** key.
     The application can be reached from: http://localhost:5179/swagger/index.html